Comprehensive Dental Hygiene

 - Gingivitis — This is the early stage of gum disease, when the gums become red and swollen, and bleed easily.
 At this stage, the disease is treatable and can usually be eliminated by daily brushing and flossing.

-- Periodontitis — If left untreated, gingivitis will advance into periodontitis, and the gums and bone that support the teeth will become seriously and irreversibly damaged.
+- Periodontitis — If left untreated, gingivitis will advance into periodontitis, and the gums and bones that support the teeth will become seriously and irreversibly damaged.
 Gums infected with periodontitis can cause teeth to become loose, fall out, or be removed by a dentist.

 Certain factors can increase a patient’s risk of developing periodontal disease, including: